 Jane Suzanne Carroll, "Always Winter: C.S.
 Lewis and Irish Children's Literature", Liverpool Irish Festival, Liverpool Hope University, 15th November, 2012

-DescriptionMy research traces connections between the imagined worlds of children's fantasy and the real world.
+DescriptionMy major research interest are in children's literature, literary geography, material culture, and book history.
+These elements of my work intersect and overlap and my research is characterised by tracing out the connections between the imagined worlds of children's fantasy and the real world.
 I particularly specialise in examining the background details in texts that are often overlooked.
-I am interested in literary geography, material culture, and book history.
-I am currently working on a new monograph project on material culture in late nineteenth- and early twentieth-century children's literature.
+My first monograph, Landscape in Children's Literature, which was published by Routledge in 2012, offered a new way to combine literature with morphology and landscape history to read the landscapes of children's fantasy in a new way.
+My current monograph project focuses on material culture in late nineteenth- and early twentieth-century children's literature.
 This monograph (under contract with Bloomsbury due August 2020) investigates the intersection of children's books and children's consumerism and analyses the role and representation of commodities within British children's literature in the late nineteenth and early twentieth centuries and argues that the representation of everyday objects - like thimbles, carpets and clocks - in children's literature can tell us about real children's experiences of commodities.
-My PhD and the publications that emerged from it focused on the relationship between the landscapes of twentieth-century children's fiction and the topical settings of medieval literature.
-My first monograph, Landscape in Children's Literature (Routledge, 2012), offered a new way to combine literature with morphology and landscape history.
+I was awarded a Sassoon Visiting Fellowship with the Bodleian Library, Oxford (March-May 2020) to complete research with the John Johnson Collection of Printed Ephemera for this project.
+Another major facet of my work is engaging with the special collections in the Library of Trinity College Dublin.
+I work closely with the Pollard Collection of Children's Books, finding new ways to connect my research with my teaching interests and developing new ways to enhance the Collection, its international profile, and generate new research projects on the Collection.
+My next research project focuses on collecting and representations of collection in children's literature and I have secured a Provost's PhD Project Award to recruit a new research student to work on this project with me.
+In addition, I am a co-PI on The Pratchett Project, a new interdisciplinary collaboration between Trinity researchers from the School of English, the Trinity Centre for Literary and Cultural Translation, the Trinity Centre for Digital Humanities, ADAPT, and researchers from Senate House Library London, The University of Liverpool, from Eötvös Loránd University, Pázmány Péter Catholic University, and the University of Debrecen in Hungary.
+At the core of the project is the establishment of a new research network to encourage knowledge exchange and support collaborative projects on the work of fantasy author, Terry Pratchett.
+The network promotes Trinity's special relationship with Terry Pratchett, one of the world's best-known writers, and brings much-needed critical attention to the collection of his works gifted to the Library by his estate.
+My PhD and the publications that emerged from it focused on the relationship between the landscapes of twentieth-century children's fiction and the topical settings of fantasy literature.
 I have also published on Susan Cooper, Terry Pratchett, J.R.R.
 Tolkien, M.R.
 James, and Jules Verne.
-I am also a co-PI on The Pratchett Project, a new interdisciplinary collaboration between Trinity researchers from the School of English, the Trinity Centre for Literary and Cultural Translation, the Trinity Centre for Digital Humanities, ADAPT, and researchers from Senate House Library London, The University of Liverpool, from Eötvös Loránd University, Pázmány Péter Catholic University, and the University of Debrecen in Hungary.
-At the core of the project is the establishment of a new research network to encourage knowledge exchange and support collaborative projects on the work of fantasy author, Terry Pratchett.
-The network promotes Trinity's special relationship with Terry Pratchett, one of the world's best-known writers, and brings much-needed critical attention to the collection of his works gifted to the Library by his estate.

 - Material Culture in Children's Literature